Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

-In this subsection, we circumvent the challenges mentioned above and propose two algorithms, regularized stochastic gradient method (RSG) and mirror stochastic gradient method (MSG) to solve problem \eqref{problem:math_original_extension}.
-A common property of RSG and MSG is that both algorithms operate only in the original space on $x$, thus avoiding the indirect estimation of $x$ from $u$.
-The main difference between RSG and MSG is that RSG only uses one sample to build a gradient estimator while MSG additionally constructs a preconditioning term using a batch of samples.
+We can utilize SAA to estimate the unknown $\PP(\xi)$ with the empirical distribution. {Based on this idea, we design a SAA+SG algorithm.
+To the best of our knowledge, it is the first of its kind in the literature.} Due to the page limit, we defer the detailed algorithmic construction, global convergence complexities, and related discussion in Appendix \ref{sec:sgd_u}. {Note that SAA+SG only requires Assumptions \ref{assumption:reformulation} and \ref{assumption:general} to achieve a global convergence.
+Thus it requires fewer assumptions.
+However, SAA+SG requires access to a batch of samples in the beginning {to build an estimated transformation function $\hat h$} and requires computing the inverse of the estimated transformation function at each iteration, which can be costly.}

-Figure \ref{fig:RSG} illustrates the updating procedure of RSG and MSG.
-The gradient estimator $v$ of $F$ is constructed differently for RSG and MSG.
-Only arrows are executed in the algorithm while the dashed line between $x^t$ and $u^t$ represents the relationship $u^t=g(x^t)$ that is only used in the analysis.
-The details of RSG and MSG are given in Algorithm \ref{alg:RSG} and Algorithm \ref{alg:MSG}, respectively.
-In the remainder of this section, we discuss the intuition of RSG and MSG and why they would converge globally even though they only operate in the $x$ space based on a nonconvex objective $F$.
-Note that all the intuitions are developed based on the unconstrained setting.
-The analysis of RSG and MSG is much more involved due to the projections onto the compact domain $\mathcal{X}$.
+In the following subsections, we propose two algorithms, regularized stochastic gradient method (RSG) and mirror stochastic gradient method (MSG), to solve problem \eqref{problem:math_original_extension}.
+A key property of RSG and MSG is that both algorithms operate only in the original space on $x$, thus avoiding the indirect estimation of $x$ from $u$. {Figure \ref{fig:demo} compares the difference in the updating procedure in RSG and MSG compared to SAA+SG.
+It remains to figure out what is the gradien estimator $v(x)$ for RSG and MSG.}